 Here again, Jesus knows their faith is missing and stresses the initiative of the Father.
-Salvation is a gift, but is only granted through belief/faith in Jesus, and no one can come to Him unless the Father grants it.
+Salvation is a gift granted through belief/faith in Jesus, and no one can come to Him unless the Father grants it.

 Verse 66: "After this many of his disciples turned back and no longer walked with him."

-The unbelievers were now separated from the True Believers.
+The unbelievers were now separated from the genuine Believers.
 Some Bible references refer to the departure of these disciples as apostasy, "abandoning what one has believed, (as in a faith)."

 We are not given a specific number, but there were likely hundreds and possibly thousands who rejected Jesus and would no longer walk with Him.

-Earlier in this study He had fed thousands of these same people, and they had become Followers, hoping to receive more food.
+Earlier in this study, He had fed thousands of these same people, and they had become Followers.

 This is said to be the only recorded incidence in the New Testament where the Believers stop believing in Jesus.
 They rejected Him because of His Doctrine.

 Jesus did not run after, or beg them to come back.
-He just let them go. i am not aware of anywhere in Scripture where Jesus ran after, begged, or demanded people to follow and believe in Him?
+He just let them go.
+I am not aware of anywhere in Scripture where Jesus ran after, pleaded, or demanded people to follow and believe in Him?